rschuetzler/datacom-labs/Exercise 3 - Subnetting/3-Subnetting-Instructions.md

 * On Bob, run `bob$ ping 192.168.100.24`.
     * The ping should fail.
 The computers are not on the same subnet, and there is no routing.
+    * Record the error message in the assignment submission
 * On Bob, run `bob$ sudo ifconfig eth1 192.168.100.25` to restore the original IP address.
 * On Bob, run `bob$ ping 192.168.100.24`.
     * The ping should succeed because Bob and Alice are on the same subnet and no routing is needed.

 <!---
 Things I (Ryan) want to add:
 * What happens if they are on different private networks, but with IP addresses on the same subnet?
+This will take some advanced provider-specific configuration
 --->